PNDeb/pinenote-debian-image/README.md

 the image just to install to another partition.
 See above for information on how to boot other partitions using the u-boot prompt.

+## Using another partition for /home

+For now this only applies to partition 10 (/dev/mmcblk0p10) corresponding to the data partition of the standard partition layout.

+The standard partition layout contains a data partition that can be used to mount user data (/home).

+If you are completely reflashing your PineNote, then a small partition file (data_part_dummy.bin) is provided that contains a valid ext4 file system with the corresponding files (see below).
+On first boot the first_boot script will check for those files and will change the fstab accordingly, as well as grow the file system to the full size.

+If you already got your home data on the partition, just make sure to create the (empty) file pn_use_as_home on partition 10.

+* Files to place on the partition:
+	* pn_use_as_home: If this file on a partition, then mount it as /home
+	* pn_grow_fs: if this file exists, grow the filesystem to the maximum size using resize2fs

 ## First boot..

 Things you might want to setup after the installation: